 The categories of each cybersecurity risk in each register are likely to be limited and consistent, so that column provides a practical key for the initial sorting exercise.
-After all of the risks at a given level are combined, aggregation is a straightforward activity but may require some manual adjustment.
-Various risk owners will likely use different risk descriptions for the same scenario.
-For example, consider the following risks from various lower-level organizations within the
+After all the risks at a given level are combined, aggregation is a straightforward activity but may require some manual adjustment.
+Various risk owners will likely use differing risk descriptions for the same scenario.

-445 446 enterprise of the same business unit.

-The risk manager of that business unit would transliterate the cybersecurity risks into a single representative risk on the business unit's CSRR, perhaps "External malicious party uses malicious code to exfiltrate sensitive business-related documents."
-In this case, the risk must
+For example, consider that three similar risks relating to the exfiltration of sensitive documents, such as internal business documents, patient health records, and employee financial information, might be recorded from various lower-level organizations within the enterprise of the same business unit.
+The risk manager of that business unit would transliterate these cybersecurity risks into a single representative risk on the business unit's CSRR, perhaps "External malicious party uses malicious code to exfiltrate sensitive business-related documents."
+In this case, the risk must describe the type of information that is at risk of theft, since the loss of internal business documents, patient healthcare records, and employee financial information might each represent varying likelihood and impact.

-- describe the type of information that is at risk of theft, since the loss of internal business - documents, patient healthcare records, and employee financial information might each represent - 452 varying likelihood and impact.
-The criteria for delineating these factors will be determined by - each enterprise.
-For example, if sufficiently detailed risk appetite and risk tolerance statements - have been recorded, those might provide input into those risk criteria. - 455 It is important to note that the activities described in this report are solely intended to support - 456 corporate information gathering and reporting.
-Actions for an immediate response, escalation, - and notification for any particular risk event should be handled through the enterprise's incident - response processes.
-Similarly, raw risk information from each CSRR should be fully available - for any manager's review.
-Aggregated summarization is a valuable reporting tool but should not - impede the ability of managers to review specific risk decisions. - 461 Aggregating the risk analysis from multiple CSRRs follows the same approach as that described - in NISTIR 8286A, Section 2.3, Detailed Risk Analysis.
-The method will vary by enterprise, but - 463 for example a three-point estimation could be used to complete the likelihood and impact - columns on the combined register.
-Using the lowest observed value as the best case, the highest - value as the worst case, and the mean value of the others as the most likely cases, the business - unit risk manager could calculate these values.
-That manager could also apply their knowledge - of the personnel and processes used to generate the CSRRs such that, if they know that a - particularly detailed study had been performed to develop one or more of the estimates, that - might influence the understanding of the most likely value.
+The criteria for delineating these factors will be determined by each enterprise.
+For example, if sufficiently detailed risk appetite and risk tolerance statements have been recorded, they might provide input into those risk criteria.

+It is important to note that the activities described in this report are solely intended to support enterprise information gathering and reporting.
+Actions for an immediate response, escalation, and notification for any particular risk event should be handled through the enterprise's incident response processes.
+Similarly, raw risk information from each CSRR should be fully available for any manager's review.
+Aggregated summarization is a valuable reporting tool but should not impede the ability of managers to review specific risk decisions.
+The reader should also remember that, while aggregation methods and algorithms are helpful, these formulas and data are not intended to take the place of management experience and prudent judgement.

+Aggregating the risk analysis from multiple CSRRs follows the same approach as that described in NISTIR 8286A, Section 2.3, Detailed Risk Analysis.
+The method will vary by enterprise, but, for example, a three-point estimation could be used to complete the likelihood and impact columns on the combined register.
+Using the lowest observed value as the best case, the highest value as the worst case, and the mean value of the others as the most likely, the business unit risk manager could calculate these values.
+That manager could also apply their knowledge of the personnel and processes used to generate the CSRRs (e.g., a particularly detailed estimate might influence the understanding of the most likely value).

-2.3 Integrating CSRR Details
+2.3.
+Integrating CSRR Details